levlzer0/levlzer0/README.md

 - 👋 Hi, I’m @levlzer0
 - 👀 I’m interested in fintech, ai/ml, and web3 domains.
-Familiar in Java, Python
+Familiar in Java, Python, Javascript, NodeJS, React
-- 🌱 I’m currently learning Go, TypeScript
+- 🌱 Want to learn Go
 - 💞️ I’m looking to collaborate on any projects that might fall under my interested domains